MohammadShayan1/JavascriptProjects/README.md

 # JavascriptProjects
-some projects to demonstrate simple javascript
+this repository will contain 20 projects developed with html, css, and javascript